Women-In-Technology-ACC/GrabAByte/01 - Getting Started With Github/1-STARTHERE.md

 **GitHub** - is a hosting service that provides cloud-based platform to store Git Repositories.

-**Repository or Repo** - is an individual project.
+**Repository or Repo** - is a directory of an individual project.
 Repos contain all of your code, files, and each file's revision history.
+Not all directories are repos, just ones that you have specified.

 ---